CiscoDevNet/finesse-sample-code/CUICSampleGadget/README.md

 # Cisco Finesse - CUIC Sample Gadget
 The CUIC sample gadget demonstrates how to create a gadget that displays a permalink in an iframe.
 The gadget is rendered whenever the tab the gadget is on is first visible.
 It is intended to serve as an example of placing a CUIC permalink in a Finesse gadget.
 This sample illustrates how to initialize the gadget, and to set up a handler for determining when the tab that that gadget is on is visible.

+This sample gadget is applicable to CUIC 11.6(1) and below.
+For CUIC 11.6(2) and above, use the out of the box CUIC gadget (LiveDataGadget.jsp or HistoricalGadget.jsp) to embed CUIC reports in Finesse.
+Please see the ***Unified Intelligence Center Gadgets in Cisco Finesse*** section of the [***Cisco Unified Intelligence Center User Guide***](https://www.cisco.com/c/en/us/support/customer-collaboration/unified-intelligence-center/products-user-guide-list.html) for more details.

 ![Sample Gadget Screenshot](Screenshot.png)

 This sample gadget contains the following files: